randyrossi/bmc64/README.md

 And this option will show up in the Machine->Switch menu.

+Custom HDMI modes are not supported for plus4emu yet.

 ## DPI (Parallel Display Interface)

 BMC64 v3.3 and higher supports video output via DPI.
 DPI is a (up to) 24-bit parallel RGB interface.
 A DPI capable display device or RGB adapter board is required.
 You will have to match the output format to your device.
 See https://www.raspberrypi.org/documentation/hardware/raspberrypi/dpi/README.md for more details.